The Great Repatriation and Native Born Hispanics

 This budget could also be increased incrementally each year as the removal of this population will free up resources from other programs such as SNAP, TANF, and the tax-credit system.

 Today some 14% of Hispanics in the United States work remotely and could therefore retain their much higher American salaries while relocating to their ethnic homelands.
-This number could likely be driven higher through work from home promotion by a pro-White goverment seeking to relocate as many non-Whites as quickly and humanely as possible.
+This number could likely be driven higher through work from home promotion by a nationalist government seeking to relocate as many recent immigrants as quickly and humanely as possible.

 Demographic Change: